codemagic-ci-cd/codemagic-benchmarks/README.md

 # Benchmarks

-Codemagic released the powerful Mac mini M2 for the developers to build and test their apps faster.
-This document contains tests run on popular open-source native iOS projects to give you an idea about the fast speed in a real-world scenario and the comparison with M2 and M1 machines.
+Codemagic released the powerful Mac mini M2 for developers to build and test their apps faster.
+This document contains tests run on popular open-source native iOS projects to give you an idea of the fast speeds available in  real-world scenarios and the comparison between M1 and M2 machines.

 ## [Xcode Benchmark](https://github.com/nevercode-rudrank/Benchmarks/tree/benchmark)

-The first project is the famous `XcodeBenchmark` used to provide an idea about the performance of Mac mini M2 and Mac mini M1.
+The first project is the famous `XcodeBenchmark` used to provide an indication of the performance of Mac mini M2 and Mac mini M1 machines.
 It is a framework that includes **42 popular CocoaPods** libraries and **70+ dependencies** in total.

 **Test name** | **Codemagic (Mac mini M2)** | **Codemagic (Mac mini M1)**
 --- | --- | ---